matveynator/netchan/README.md

 }
 ```

-`Capacity` applies only to the local `Send`. `Receive` always remains unbuffered
+`Capacity` applies only to the local `Send`. `Receive` remains unbuffered so the
-so the protocol can determine the exact read point for `Deliver`.
+protocol can determine the exact application read point for `Deliver`.

-### `select/case`

-A goroutine can choose among the local directions of several network channels,
-a timer, and a completion channel using the same `select` statement as with any
-Go channels.
-A selected `case connection.Send <- message` means acceptance by
-the local NetChan process; strict network rendezvous is expressed through
-`Deliver`.

 ### A channel inside a channel

-A directional channel in a message transfers the right to continue communicating,
+A directional channel inside a message transfers the right to continue
-not accumulated values.
-This is the primary mechanism for reply channels and
+communicating, not accumulated values.

+This is the mechanism used for task-scoped `Request` / `Reply` communication and
-long-lived session channels without a client table or shared mutable state.
+for longer-lived session channels without requiring a global client table or

-For task scheduling, a temporary Reply capability also represents task lifetime:
-closing it means that remote work associated with that logical task is obsolete.
+shared mutable state.

+A managed task creates a fresh pair for that task.
+The pair is not reused by the
+next task.

 ## Ordinary sending and strict rendezvous